oktaedugit/JeffTest/index.md

 This is a test Github Page

-Everything you need to know is located here [a link](https://github.com/user/repo/blob/branch/other_file.md)
+Everything you need to know is located [here](https://github.com/user/repo/blob/branch/other_file.md)